amykv/amvitkus/README.md

 Software Developer
 ------------------

-I have a focus on building applications using Kotlin for desktop and mobile applications.
+I have a focus on building applications using Kotlin for desktop and mobile devices.

 *   🌍  I'm based in The United States
 *   🖥️  See my website [here](https://arasvitkus.com)